bencamm001/ridgeline.jl/README.md

 `ridgeoutline` : A String to change the color of the outline of each ridgeline.
 Default is "white".

 `ridgelw` : A Float64 to change the line weight of the outline of each ridgeline.
 Default is 2.0.

+`scaling` : A Bool to determine whether the heights of each distribution should be scaled according to the relative numbers of each class.
+Default is false.

+`numbers` : A Bool to determine whether the number of observations in each class should be annotated on each line.
+Default is false.

+`revnumbers` : A Bool to reverse the order of annotated numbers.
+Default is false.

+`xtext` : A Float64 to adjust the x-axis position of annotated numbers.
+Default is 0.0.

+`ytext` : A Flaot64 to adjust the y-axis position of annotated numbers.
+Default is 0.0.

+`annosize` : An Int64 to change the size of annotated numbers.
+Default is 5.